secondstory/ofxWMFVideoPlayer/README.md

 The texture sharing we are using is based upon an NVIDIA extension but AMD/ATI cards claims they support it was well, even though sometimes it gets more finicky.
 Feedback on working/not working cards and drivers are more than welcomed.

+##Troubleshooting

+In some instance we have noticed that the video appears "washed out".
+If you are noticing this it is due to a NVIDIA card setting that sets colors to a limited range of 16-235.
+You can fix this by doing the following:

+* Open the nVidia Control Panel
+* Adjust Video Color Settings
+* Make Color Adjustments
+* With nVidia Settings
+* Select Advanced Tab
+* Set Dynamic Range to: Full (0-255)